ecdedios/space-traders-streamlit-langgraph/README.md

 # Space Trading with Streamlit and LangGraph

-> User interface for the Space Traders API using Stremlit.
+> User interface for the Space Traders API using Streamlit.
 Additional gameplay logic implemented with multi-agent workflows using LangGraph.

 ## API